My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 Yes, you can prepare the dip and store the covered baking dish in the fridge up to 2 days in advance.
 Let it come to room temperature before baking as instructed.

-You can serve the baked dip with crackers, corn chips, pretzels, crusty bread pieces, tortilla chips, pita chips, or pita bread.
+You can serve the baked dip with crackers, corn chips, pretzels, crusty bread pieces, tortilla chips, pita chips, potato chips, or pita bread.
 Another option is vegetable sticks, like carrot sticks, celery sticks, or zucchini sticks.

 You may also enjoy these delicious dip recipes: